raine/anki-llm/README.md

   (e.g., `gemini-2.5-pro`).
 - `-t, --temperature`: Temperature for LLM generation (0.0-2.0, default varies by model).
 Lower values produce more consistent output.
+- `--copy`: Copy the LLM prompt to clipboard and wait for manual response pasting.
+Useful when you don't have API access and want to use a browser LLM interface like ChatGPT.

 <!-- prettier-ignore -->
 > [!TIP]